4prohit/cloud-foundry-service-broker/README.md

 # cf-service-broker
-Demo to learn Cloud Foundry Service Broker and Service Client to consume published services
+Project to understand Cloud Foundry Service Broker

 Service Broker for Hashmap as a Service

 Repository contains two projects:

 	1.	hashmap-service-broker - Service broker to publish HashMap as a Service
-	2.	hashmap-service-client – Client to consume HashMap as a Service
+	2.	hashmap-service-client â€“ Client to consume HashMap as a Service

 Technologies used:
 Java -1.8, Spring Boot - 1.4.2.RELEASE, Spring Cloud, Cloud Foundry Service Broker, Spring Security, JPA, HSQLDB, REST Template, Maven, Junit, Mockito

 Deployment Instructions:
 1. Build hashmap-service-broker and hashmap-service-client using Maven.
-2. Push hashmap-service-broker to PCF using “cf push" command. (manifest.yml file is present in root directory with necessary parameters)
+2. Push hashmap-service-broker to PCF using â€œcf push" command. (manifest.yml file is present in root directory with necessary parameters)
 3. Register the service broker using below command:

 	cf create-service-broker SERVICE_BROKER USERNAME PASSWORD URL [--space-scoped]